akosnandornagy/CalkooTestSuite/README.md

 2. **Error Message for Negative Amounts**: The web interface does show an error message in the pie chart section when negative amounts are entered.
 Is this considered sufficient, or should there be a more explicit error message next to the input field?
 3. **9-Digit Limit**: The web interface restricts users from entering more than 9 digits but does not display an error message.
 Is this behavior considered acceptable according to the acceptance criteria?

+## Issues and Bugs

+For a list of known issues and bugs, please refer to the [Issues section of the repository](https://github.com/akosnandornagy/CalkooTestSuite/issues).

 ## Contact Information

 dr. Nándor Ákos Nagy - akos.nandor.nagy@gmail.com